POSTED BY February 21, 2019 COMMENTS (28)ON

-I can understand how confident and great we feel, when we know that we have a big amount in our saving bank account and if required we can just walk to the ATM and get the money within minutes.
-Nothing can beat that feeling !, however there are some downsides to it too.
+I can understand how confident and great we feel when we know that we have a big amount in our savings bank account and if required we can just walk to the ATM and get the money within minutes.
+Nothing can beat that feeling !, however, there are some downsides to it too.

 I want to talk about 2 problems (one small and one big) associated with keeping too much money in your bank account today.

 You must be thinking, how can keeping money in my account be a problem?
-After all, more money in account is a good thing – RIGHT ?
+After all, more money into account is a good thing – RIGHT?

-The money in your saving bank account earns a small interest of just 3.5% per year (in most of the cases).
+The money in your savings bank account earns a small interest of just 3.5% per year (in most of cases).
 Inflation is around 7-8% on average and if you consider that, you are actually earning a negative real return (real return = return – taxes – inflation).

-Don’t keep too much money in saving accounts
+Don’t keep too much money in savings accounts

-I have seen investors keeping a very large amount in saving account for a very long period of time.
+I have seen investors keeping a very large amount in savings accounts for a very long period of time.